beingmrkenny/ListHighlighterForTrello/README.md

 	*.css
 	Extension/options/index.html

+### 3. Setup config

+The config directory should contain two files (contents below):

+- bash.sh
+- options.inc

+#### `bash.sh`

+	listHighlighterDir='/Path/to/ListHighlighterForTrello';
+	refreshOnWatch=false;
+	openOptionsOnRefresh=false;

+- The `listHighlighterDir` variable should be the full path to where you have the List Highlighter repo checked out

+- The `refreshOnWatch` variable is boolean (determines whether to refresh Chrome on every update).

+#### `options.inc`

+	<?php
+	$smartyClass = '/Path/to/Smarty.class.php';

+- `$smartyClass` is the full path to your Smarty installation

+## Development notes

-## JavaScript (very brief intro)
+### How the JavaScript works (brief intro)

-The first script the browser hits is `js/init.js`.
-This sets up the messenger between contexts and triggers the mutation observers that watch the page for changes. `js/classes/System.js` is basically a container for the methods which set up the mutation observers.
+The first script the browser hits is js/init.js.
+This sets up the messenger between contexts and triggers the mutation observers that watch the page for changes. js/classes/System.js is basically a container for the methods which set up the mutation observers.

-## Scss

-All CSS is written in Scss which is then compiled.
-The compiled CSS is not checked into the repo.

-## Options page HTML

-The options page HTML is generated from a Smarty template.
-To change the HTML, update `options.tpl` in the `php` directory, then run `php -f generateOptions.php`.

-## BASH
+### Compile commands

-BASH scripts have been included in the `sh` directory to help with Scss compilation.
-To use them, include `listhighlighter.sh` in your bash profile.
+BASH scripts have been written in the sh directory to help with compilation.
+To use them, include listhighlighter.sh in your bash profile.

-You will need to create a `config.sh` file in the `sh` directory.

-There are five commands:

-### `lhcompile`

-- the three CSS compilation commands are triggered
-- the options page HTML is generated
+- `lhcompile` — compiles all the CSS and generates the options page

-### `lhwatch`

-Sets up a file monitor on the List Highlighter repo to run `lhcompile` automatically.
-This requires `fswatch` to be installed on your system.
+- `lhwatch` — runs `lhcompile` automatically every time you change a file.
+Requires fswatch to be installed on your system.
 See "Watch" below for more details.

-### `lhcss`

-Compiles the injected CSS which styles the actual Trello page.

-### `lhpcss`

-Compiles the CSS used on the popup.

-### `lhocss`
+### git branching

-Compiles the CSS used on the options page.

-All three CSS commands can take a `watch` option, which triggers sass's watch option.
+- `master` is a standard master branch.
+A single commit should represent one complete feature or bug fix
+- During development of a new version, a working branch named VersionX.X.X is created — branch off that to create a new feature or bug fix
+- Before merging a feature branch back into the version branch, all commits should be squashed into one
+- Make commit messages as descriptive yet concise as possible

 ## Watch

-**Please note:** this command is currently broken :D (Runs too many times each cycle.)

-If you run the command `lhwatch`, an [fswatch](https://github.com/emcrisostomo/fswatch) monitor is set up on the List Highlighter repo.
+The command `lhwatch`, an [fswatch](https://github.com/emcrisostomo/fswatch) monitor is set up on the List Highlighter repo.
 Every time a file changes, `lhcompile` is run.
 This is useful during developement since you can work on the files and forget about all the compilation stuff.

-If you use Google Chrome on macOS, you can also get `lhwatch` to reloads all dev mode extensions (requires the [Extensions Reloader](https://chrome.google.com/webstore/detail/extensions-reloader/fimgfedafeadlieiabdeeaodndnlbhid) extension) and refresh any tabs containing a Trello web page.
+If you use Google Chrome on macOS, you can also get `lhwatch` to reload all dev mode extensions (requires the [Extensions Reloader](https://chrome.google.com/webstore/detail/extensions-reloader/fimgfedafeadlieiabdeeaodndnlbhid) extension) and refresh any tabs containing a Trello web page.
 This is controlled via the `refreshOnWatch` variable in `bash.sh`.

 Please note you may need to run `chmod +x watchhandler.sh` to get this to work.